TwicPics/health-check/README.md

 ## Handlers

-A handler is a function.
+A handler is special kind of option that is a function.
 If provided, it is called:
 - when the corresponding route is requested (`health` and `ready`)
 - every _period_ seconds when metrics are computed internally (`metrics`)

-Handlers can be asynchronous.
+Handlers _can_ be _asynchronous_.

-If an exception is thrown in a `health` or `ready` handler, the health check server will issue a `503` with the exception message.

-If an exception is raised in the `metrics` handler, it is silenced.

 ### `health: () => void`